reineimi/VPCDP/README.md

 ## Background information
 Initially this license was created for my project called "V A 二 l l A" (Vanilla or va2.la).

-But I modified it so it can be utilized by others properly.
+But I modified it so it can now be utilized by others properly.